Skip to main content

 • OpenID Connect Core 1.0: Specification: Core functionality for OpenID Connect identity layer over OAuth 2.0, including ID Token issuance, standard claims, and authentication flows.

-• OpenID Connect Discovery 1.0: Specification: Enables clients to discover provider configurations dynamically via the well-known endpoint.
+• OpenID Connect Discovery 1.0 / OAuth 2.0 Authorization Server Metadata: Specification, RFC 8414: Enables clients to discover provider configurations dynamically via the well-known endpoint.

 • OpenID Connect Dynamic Client Registration 1.0: Specification: Enables OpenID Connect clients to register dynamically with providers.